eProsima/Integration-Service-docs/docs/transformdata.rst

     $ cmake .
     $ make

-It should generate the file *libtransformationData.so* in the current directory and that's the library that *IS* expects when loads the :class:`config.xml` file.
+It should generate the file *libtransformationData.so* in the current directory, and that's the library that *IS* expects when loads the :class:`config.xml` file.

-At this point, there is a configuration file :class:`config.xml` created, and a *transformation library* *libtransformationData.so* built. *Integration Service* is able to connect both *DDS Worlds* adapting their data types to be compatible.
+At this point, there is a configuration file :class:`config.xml` created, and a *transformation library* *libtransformationData.so* built.
+*Integration Service* now allows connecting both *DDS Worlds* adapting their data types to be compatible.

 .. code-block:: bash